How to Sue the NHS with the help of NHS Claims Solicitors

 It is very important to prove that hospital or GP negligence has actually occurred which caused harm or significant damages or led to the death of the patient.

 - The medical officer owed you a duty of care

 - The medical officer breached the duty of care

 - This breach of duty directly caused you pain, injury or worsened your medical condition

-- That the injury sustained or worsened medical condition has had severe impacts on your life
+- The injury that sustained or worsened the medical condition has had severe impacts on your life

 Several documents are required to make a claim against the NHS.
-These would include statements containing a timeline of events, appointments made and the GP or Specialist that attended to you.
-They are as follows;
+These include statements containing a timeline of events, appointments made and the GP or Specialist that attended to you.
+They are as follows:-

 - Comprehensive statements highlighting dates of medical appointments, the diagnosis made, the doctor who made the diagnosis, actions taken and other relevant information.

 - Other medical reports including test results and scans such as CT scans MRI scans.